 Final payment on the contract will be withheld until the report is filed.

 All County contractors must carry insurance.
 Within 10 days of a contract award, copies of their insurance certificates must be submitted.
-Contractors must insure their insurance remains in force throughout the entire contract period.
+Contractors must ensure their insurance remains in force throughout the entire contract period.

 Firms without owned vehicles must request an exemption from the Auto Insurance Requirement.